ampproject/amphtml/extensions/amp-addthis/amp-addthis.md

 copying the last part of the URL.
 For example, in the URL `https://www.addthis.com/dashboard#tool-config/pub/ra-55e761259a1acdc2/widgetId/xz1d`, `xz1d` is the widget Id.

+**data-share-title**

+Optional.
+If set, this is the title that the AddThis tool will attempt to share when sharing occurs.
+If not set, the title of the document containing the amp-addthis tag will be used.

+**data-share-url**

+Optional.
+If set, this is the URL that the AddThis tool will attempt to share when sharing occurs.
+If not set, the `location.href` property of the document containing the amp-addthis tag will be used.

+**data-share-media**

+Optional.
+If set, this is an URL for a piece of media (e.g., image or video) that the AddThis tool will attempt to share when sharing occurs.
+If not set, this is left undefined.

+**data-share-description**

+Optional.
+If set, this is the description of the page that the AddThis tool will attempt to share when sharing occurs.
+If not set, this is left undefined.

 ## Validation

 See amp-addthis rules in the AMP validator specification.